 - 3.1 This SPD focuses on how new development can design in and embed carbon reduction and wider sustainable design measures.
 The types of design measures will likely depend on the scale, type and location of the development.
-It is not the aim of this document to prescribe any particular approach, but it is also clear that new development can do much to affect positive change. - 3.2 Proposals will be required to include information on the sustainability and low carbon credentials of the development proposal in accordance with the requirements for outline or full planning applications as set out in the Checklist in Appendix 1.
-For information indicated as aspirational requirements, developers are encouraged to provide this information to ensure development is as sustainable as possible.
-The information required or requested may be set out in the Design and Access Statement or a separate sustainability statement or in a combination of both these documents.
+It is not the aim of this document to prescribe any particular approach, but it is also clear that new development can do much to affect positive change. - 3.2 Proposals will be required to include information on the sustainability and low carbon credentials of the development proposal using the Best Practice Sustainability Checklist in Appendix 1The information may be set out in the Design and Access Statement or a separate sustainability statement or in a combination of both these documents.